rit-sse/governing-docs/primary-officers-policy.md

 * Create Facebook events and flyers for every talk
 * Hold non-technical talks as well as tech talks
 * Have all talks Live Streamed and uploaded on YouTube

+### Winter Ball
+Head: Kayla Nussbaum

+* Plan and satisfy all expectations for the annual Winter Ball event
+* Adequately broadcast information about the event to all SE faculty, staff, alumni, and students
+* Construct an event that delights all of the officers' ideas and SSE event traditions

 Membership
 ----------